-To Change People’s Minds, Start Small — Part 4
+To Change People’s Minds, Start Small

 The ability to change minds and persuade people of the need to do something is essential for business.
 Yet, when it comes to the mechanics of persuasion, a lot of people find it difficult to do.

 Jonah Berger, marketing professor at the Wharton School at the University of Pennsylvania, has written a new book called The Catalyst, How to Change Anyone’s Mind, which describes the psychology behind the art of persuasion and some of the tools that can help to overcome people’s resistance to change.
 Today we share the fourth tool of persuasion.
-You can find the first part, second part, and third part here.
+You can find the first part, second part, third part and fifth part here.

 The fourth key insight for changing people’s mind is to shrink distance.
 Often, when we ask for things, we ask people to do a lot.
 Take political situations, for example.
 People often want the other side, whether they’re Democrats or Republicans, to completely change their view and come around to their end.